naturtrunken/bootstrap-markdown-editor/README.md

 Markdown editor for Bootstrap 4 with preview, image upload support, shortcuts and other features.
 This is a jQuery plugin.

+**The code of this font-awesome-4 branch is a downgrade with the old font awesome class names.**
+If you don't need the old class names for a legacy project, you want probably use the master branch.

 **Demo**: http://inacho.github.io/bootstrap-markdown-editor/

 ## Requirements